N. Scott Momaday: Literary career

-After receiving his Ph.D. in 1963 from Stanford University, Momaday's first book publication was The Complete Poems of Frederick Goddard Tuckerman, which he edited and wrote the "Introduction".
+After receiving his Ph.D. in 1963 from Stanford University, Momaday's first book publication was The Complete Poems of Frederick Goddard Tuckerman, which he edited and prefaced with an introduction.
 Momaday's doctoral dissertation was on Tuckerman.

 His novel House Made of Dawn led to the breakthrough of Native American literature into the American mainstream after the novel was awarded the Pulitzer Prize for Fiction in 1969.

 House Made of Dawn was the first novel of the Native American Renaissance, a term coined by literary critic Kenneth Lincoln in the Native American Renaissance.
 The novel is a seminal work of contemporary Native American literature.
 His follow-up work The Way to Rainy Mountain blended folklore with memoir.

 As other Indigenous American writers began to gain recognition, Momaday turned to poetry, releasing a small collection called Angle of Geese.
 Writing for The Southern Review, John Finlay described it as Momaday's best work, and that it should "earn him a permanent place in our literature."
 The Gourd Dancer, which was finished while Momaday taught in the USSR, was released in 1976.

 According to Matthias Schubnell, Momaday's memoir The Names "is best described as an extension of The Way to Rainy Mountain: while the earlier work conveys the mythic and historical precedents to Momaday's personal experiences in story fragments within an associative structure, The Names is a chronological account of his childhood and adolescence."